From Königsberg to Kaliningrad - history and facts

 The Teutonic Knights

-Kaliningrad has been founded by the Teutonic knights when they conquered the coast of the Baltic Sea in the XIIIth century.
+The cross of the first missionary Kaliningrad has been founded by the Teutonic knights when they conquered the coast of the Baltic Sea in the XIIIth century.
 Poland called them for help in order to repress the uprising of the Bruzi, the inhabitants of this part of the kingdom, whose name is at the origin of the name of Prussia.
 The Teutonic knights were charged to evangelize the pagan people.
 Poland had promised to the Great master of the Teutonic order, Hermann von Salza, that the conquered land would belong to the Knights.

 The Teutonic order is a religious order founded in Jerusalem in 1191 as a hospital.
 It was turned into a military order in 1198.
 Its uniform is a large white coat with a black cross.
 The Great master rules the order and only Germans can become Knights.
 The order developed itself with the conquest of the Slavic countries situated to the east of the river Oder.
 The Great master's residence moved from Venice to Marbork (today in Poland) to Königsberg (in 1456).
 Since the reformation, it is situated in Vienna.
 The Great master soon became a Prince of the Holy Empire.